Get fit while doing ‘good’ at East Village, the former London 2012 Athletes’ Village

 LONDON: 29 September 2014

-GoodGym is launching its ground-breaking initiative that allows runners to get fit by doing physical tasks that benefit the community in Newham on Wednesday 1 October.
+A ground-breaking initiative that allows runners to get fit by doing physical tasks that benefit the community is being launched by GoodGym in Newham on Wednesday 1 October.

 The scheme, which combines running and charitable deeds in the local community, will launch in partnership with Get Living London, the residential owner and rental management company behind the private rental accommodation at East Village and the Queen Elizabeth Olympic Park.